 COBRA for Students

 Students age 26 and older, who are no longer eligible for coverage under a parent’s health insurance plan, may be eligible for COBRA.
-There are other categories that may make individuals eligible for 18- to 36-months of COBRA.
-For more information about COBRA, see the U.S. Department of Labor’s FAQs.
+There are other categories that may make individuals eligible for 18 to 36 months of COBRA.
+For more information about COBRA, see the U.S. Department of Labor’s Fact Sheet.

 Individual Health Insurance Coverage for Students in California